HoGentTIN/infra-labs/assignment/1-cicd.md

 Remark that 172.17.0.1 is the IP address of the Docker host, i.e. your `dockerlab` VM.
 Our acceptance test will consist of running the curl command from the Jenkins server, which will have a different IP address.

 1. On the Jenkins dashboard, click "Create a new job".
 Enter a suitable name, e.g. *TestSampleApp*.
-Select a "free style project" as job type.
+Select a "Free  style project" as job type.
 Optionally, add a description.
 2. Under section "Build Triggers", select checkbox "Build after other projects are built".
 In the text field "Projects to watch", enter the name of the build job.
 3. Under section "Build steps", add a build step of type "Execute shell".
 Enter the following code: